 The planning of our own wind turbine is in full swing.
 The wind turbine is to be 50 metres high.
 The goal is 100% self-sufficiency for the brewery.

 We support the development of the „OstSeeTiere“ sighting app by the Deutschen Meeresmuseums Stralsund.
 With the free OstSeeTiere app, everyone can personally contribute to the protection of the endangered whales with their smartphone.
 Beach walkers or water sports enthusiasts can report sightings of whales, seals or harbour seals directly to the museum's scientists.
 The data provide important information about the population and habitat of the endangered marine mammals.
 In addition to the GPS data of the location, there is also the option of uploading photos or identifying the species.

 Together with our partner WWF we are committed to securing the habitat of the white-tailed eagle on the island of Rügen.

-Rügen is both our home and our source of inspiration.
-The island's unique nature and its biodiversity is a gift whose preservation is also a great responsibility for all of us.
+Rügen is our home and our inspiration.
+The island's unique nature and biodiversity are a gift, but also a great obligation for all of us to preserve it.

-The “King of the Sky” is also endangered here on Rügen.
-Forestry, hunting, and tourists who wander forest areas without due consideration threaten the animals' habitat or disturb them during the rearing of their young.
+The white-tailed eagle on Rügen is the "king of the skies" also lives dangerously on Rügen.
+Forestry, hunting and tourists who move carelessly in the forest areas threaten the animals' habitat or disturb them when they are rearing their young.

-However, with the aid of animal protection organizations such as the WWF it has been possible to increase the population to 750 breeding pairs over the last 20 years, ca. 350 of which live in Mecklenburg-West Pomerania.
+However, with the help of conservationists like the WWF, it has been possible over the last 20 years to increase the population back to about 750 breeding pairs, about 350 of which live in Mecklenburg-Western Pomerania.

-With its commitment to the sea eagle on Rügen, the Island Brewery not only supports the work of the WWF but also aims to send out a signal and raise awareness for the protection of this unique bird amongst Rügen’s citizens and visitors to the island.
+With its commitment to the white-tailed eagle on Rügen, the island brewery not only wants to support the work of the WWF, but also to set an example and increase the sensitivity of Rügen residents and island visitors to the protection of these unique birds.